intenus/preranking-engine/README.md

 ## 🎯 Overview

-Intenus Backend is a NestJS-based microservice that processes DeFi intents using the **Intenus General Standard (IGS)**.
+Intenus Prerank engine is a NestJS-based microservice that processes DeFi intents using the **Intenus General Standard (IGS)**.
 It listens to blockchain events, fetches encrypted intent/solution data from Walrus, performs instant preranking validation, and forwards qualified solutions to AI ranking services.

 ### What This Does